 Fishing in the winter can be difficult but if you employ the right approach and the right types of bait it can be incredibly productive.
 One of the best ways to get bites during the winter is to use the drop shot technique.
 So grab a pencil and paper because you’ll want to remember these tips when you hit the water on the cold winter day.

+So how do you catch drop shot bass during the winter?
 Being successful when on the water if you’re drop shot fishing in the winter revolves around five key factors.
 Use a heavier weight for deep water fish.
 For your leader line tie on fluorocarbon.
 Avoid line twist by adding a swivel.
 Use drop shot baits that are crawfish colored.
 Finally, detect more bites by using a high-quality drop shot rod.

 Before You Get On the Water…

 But, depending on your skill level it could take you all winter to learn all the ins-and-outs of drop shot in cold wintery weather.
 But, that’s just the tip of the iceberg (no pun intended).

 There’s so much more to it!
 But you’re in LUCK, I’m going to give you all the important details so you can learn the secrets to winter time drop shotting like a pro and how to avoid any common mistakes in just a fraction of time!

 “Organize & Prepare”